June 5, 2020 update: Family physician longitudinal care payments coming in summer 2020

 Longitudinal care includes providing patients with ongoing medical care, maintaining patients’ medical records, and coordinating referrals to other health care providers when needed.
 The CLFP Payment recognizes the additional, non-clinical responsibilities required to provide ongoing, coordinated care for which fee-for-service physicians are not compensated.

-An eligible physician will receive a total payment amount of no less than $3,000 and up to $12,000, with exact payment amount per individual physician based on the number and complexity of Majority Source of Care (MSOC) patients associated with the physician in the MSP database.
-Click here for more information on MSOC and eligibility.
+An eligible physician will receive a total annual payment amount of no less than $3,000 and up to $12,000, with exact payment amount per individual physician based on the number and complexity of Majority Source of Care (MSOC) patients associated with the physician in the MSP database.

 The CLFP Payment may be subject to business arrangements pertaining to how MSP payments paid to particular payee numbers are split between physicians and clinic owners.
 In these cases, physicians and clinic owners are encouraged to come to a mutual agreement on how existing business arrangements apply to the CLFP Payment.

-Fee-for-service, community-based family physicians are eligible for the 2019 CLFP Payment if they:
+Fee-for-service, community-based family physicians are eligible for the 2020 CLFP Payment if they meet the following conditions:

-- Have 50 or more Majority Source of Care (MSOC) patients in 2018 based on family physician visits provided under fee-for-service.
+- Had 50 or more patients for whom the physician was the Majority Source of Care (MSOC) provider based on fee-for-service family physician visits in 2019.

-Family physicians who meet the requirements of GPSC Portal Code (G14070) should submit G14070 on an annual basis to ensure they are considered for future CLFP Payments.
-The submission of G14070 signifies that a physician is:
+Family physicians who meet the requirements of GPSC Portal Code (14070) should submit 14070 on an annual basis to ensure they are considered for future CLFP Payments.
+The submission of 14070 signifies that a physician is:

 - Providing full-service family practice services to patients, and will continue to do so for the duration of that calendar year.